 The object for all the promoters is not necessarily to maximize profits.
 Gunn said the Penguin builds its brand name by sponsoring concerts.

 And Pipeline's five-year goal was not to make a certain amount of money.
 Rather, owners Lee and Walton set a goal to hold a major reggae festival within five years.
 They accomplished it in three.

 And they've done it while keeping their day jobs.
 They operate Pipeline on evenings, weekends and lunch breaks.
 That makes for some busy weeks, but his employer has been extremely understanding, Lee said.
 "And my wife still loves me."

 While profit isn't always the primary motivation, promoters do want to make money.

 At Greenfield especially, there's always a risk.
 Bad weather can cancel a show, and even the threat of bad weather can hurt ticket sales.

 Weather insurance is available, but the local promoters almost never purchase it.
 Unless they are paying tens of thousands of dollars for a venue, it's not worth buying coverage, they said.

-Sometimes a scheduled outdoor concert can be squeezed into the Brooklyn Arts Center at the last minute.
+Sometimes a scheduled outdoor concert can be squeezed into the

 Sometimes, unforeseen circumstances cause a good show to go bad.